 People often ask how to start writing.
 There is no right thing to do, but there is one thing that never works, one very common thing that will absolutely not help – and that is to do nothing.
 To think about it, to worry, to wait for that killer idea… but never actually write anything.
 If you want to write, write.
 Your first thing will be rubbish.
 Your second thing will be rubbish.
 Your third thing will be rubbish, but maybe a little less so.
 If you want to write – write, and eventually if you do it enough, it will become a thing that you can do.

-If you’re interested or want to learn more, write to our New Writing Coordinator via our contact page or join our New Writing Group.
+If you’re interested or want to learn more, write to our New Writing Coordinator via our contact page or join our New Writing Programme.